gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### AWS Licence Manager
 Bring-your-own-licence (BYOL) is the process of reusing an existing software licence to run vendor software on a cloud vendor's computing service.
 BYOL allows companies to save money since they may have purchased the licence in bulk or at a time that provided a greater discount.

-Licence Mobility is Microsoft Volume Licencing to customers with eligibille server applications covered by active Microsoft Software Assurance (SA).
+Licence Mobility is Microsoft Volume Licencing to customers with eligible server applications covered by active Microsoft Software Assurance (SA).

 **AWS Licence Manager** is a service that makes it easier for you to manage your software licences from software vendors centrally across AWS and your on-premise environments.